 - Monetary limits may be increased with a line of credit or guaranty agreement in some cases.

 - If the contractor is able to prove that they are worth $300,000 or more, there is no limit to the value of the job that they are able to contract.

 *For businesses, financial statements must be in the name of the qualifying agent, or person who took the exam.

 For more information about monetary limits, please visit:

 - Applicants must obtain one letter of reference from someone who is able to comment on their past work and experience.
 The letter of reference must be from an individual who has first-hand knowledge of the applicant’s skills and the quality of their work.
 Attach the reference letter to the licensing application.
 Acceptable letters of reference come from:

 - Previous employer

 Submitting an Application

-Once applicants have met the licensing requirements and obtained the proper documentation, they are ready to fill out the general contractor license application.
-Application packets may also be obtained by calling the Board office at (615) 741-8307.
+Once applicants have met the licensing requirements and obtained the proper documentation, they are ready to fill out the licensing application.

 Mail the licensing application, documents and fee to: